 • No overpowering bitterness

-Why use this brew ratio?
+Why use this classic brew ratio?

 This brew ratio tends to deliver an espresso that is: